Family of Virginia Beach shooting victim wants investigation

-VIRGINIA BEACH, Va. — The family of a victim of last week’s shooting in Virginia Beach wants the city to release all records about the suspect and start an external investigation.
+VIRGINIA BEACH, Va. — The family of a victim of last week’s shooting in Virginia Beach is asking the city to release all records about the suspect and start an external investigation, a newspaper reported Friday.

-The Virginian-Pilot of Norfolk reports that attorney Kevin Martingayle emailed a letter to city officials and council members on Monday on behalf of the family of Kate Nixon, the public utilities engineer who was one of 12 people shot and killed by a gunman at the Municipal Center last Friday.
+Attorney Kevin Martingayle emailed a letter to city officials and council members Monday on behalf of the family of Kate Nixon, the public utilities engineer who was one of 12 people shot and killed by a gunman at the Municipal Center last Friday, The Virginian-Pilot of Norfolk reports

+“This was an extraordinary tragedy.
+It was unprecedented,” Martingayle said.
+“That calls for an extraordinary and unprecedented response.”

 In an email, city officials called the requests “premature” because a criminal investigation is underway.
 But they said they could consider it after the investigation’s findings are released.